felipamendez/SENG-LIVE-011022-phase-2/07_advanced_http_requests/project-showcase/README.md

 ### Where in my component tree is the UI element that the user interacts with to start the process? (where is the element that is the target of the triggering event?)

 ### What piece of state needs to update as a result of this user behavior?
 (And where does that piece of state live within the comoponent hierarchy?)

 ### If the state that needs to be updated is not in the component where the UI element is rendered, then we need to pass a callback from the parent component that has the state to ensure that it can be updated when the event is triggered from the child component

+## Updating Projects through Form

+### For this feature, what is the user behavior (event) that starts the process?
+Submit event on ProjectEditForm
+### Where in my component tree is the UI element that the user interacts with to start the process? (where is the element that is the target of the triggering event?)
+ProjectEditForm has the form where the event will occur
+### What piece of state needs to update as a result of this user behavior?
+(And where does that piece of state live within the comoponent hierarchy?)

+### If the state that needs to be updated is not in the component where the UI element is rendered, then we need to pass a callback from the parent component that has the state to ensure that it can be updated when the event is triggered from the child component